pglen/comlin64/README.md

         (also called Jump Drive, a Thumb Drive or a Flash Drive).
     Tested: 2 Gig of Ram, 1.2 GHz CPU, 32 Gig Jump drive -- works OK

-The ComLin64 .ISO should boot and be usable immidiately.

-ComLin64 System Creation:
+## ComLin64 System Creation:

     Download the current .gz image and dd it to a 32 gig jump drive.
     (rufus dd mode if you are on windows) If you want different sizes, ComLin is customizable, but needs minimum system admin skills.

-ComLin64 System Creation requirements:
+## ComLin64 System Creation requirements:

     This is of course if you opted for the source creation.
 The source creation gives you full control over features / sizes / partitions ... etc.